Farazi14/blogging-system/README.md

 ## 📞 Support

-If you encounter any issues, have suggestions, or general inquiries, please open an issue on this repository or reach out to our faraz_139@hotmail.com.
+If you encounter any issues, have suggestions, or general inquiries, please reach out to our faraz_139@hotmail.com.